weareblahs/freeview/README.md

 No restreams are done for this playlist.
 Do not sell this playlist!

+# NOTE: Malaysia-only playlist
+This playlist is for use in Malaysia only.
+Using any VPN connections might not work well with some channels (especially Media Prima channels).

 # Special thanks
 Special thanks to @V-T-E-R for managing some of the IPTV links.
 Special thanks to @samleong123 for managing the Dailymotion links.